locborgtus/mic/course/2_c/9_string.md

 Write example programs to understand what they do.
 Use the man pages to see how they are called by typing `man strcat`, for example.

 * At this time during the lesson, the student should know enough about loops, variables, and arrays to be able to write these functions from scratch.
 Try to do this on a white board or on paper.

+* Exercises:

+  * count the number of vowels, consonants
+  * Find the Frequency of Characters in a String
+  * Remove Characters in String Except Alphabets (hint: alphabet characters are together)